minnojs/minno-time/src/js/extensions/iat/README.md

 });
 ```

+Another example: [YBYB: INSERT HERE A LONG EXAMPLE.
+FOR READERS TO UNDERSTAND THAT THEY CAN SET EVERYTHING HERE]

 **Settings**

 `IATversion`: Use a 7-block or 5-block IAT.
 Accepts 'long'\'short' (default:'long').

 `randomize_order`: Set whether to counterbalance the experiment by randomly switching blocks 1/5 and blocks 3,4/5,6.
 Accepts true/false (default:true).

 `trialsPerBlock`: Set the number of trials per block.
 Accepts a hash of block number:trial count.
 For example: `{1:40,5:40}`, sets block 1 and 5 to have 40 trials.
 By default, the long IAT's number of trials are: `{1:20,2:20,3:20,4:40,5:40,6:20,7:40}` and the short IAT's numbers are `{1:20,2:20,3:50,4:30,5:50}`.

 **URLs**

 `post_url`: Defines the url to send any data gathered by the IAT.

-`pulse`: The size of the post pulses (default: 20).
+`pulse`: The IAT sends the trial data to the server in chunks (i.e., every few trials).
+Here you set the chunk's size.
+That is, you set how many trials the player waits before sending another chunk of data (default: 20).

-`images_base_url`: The base url for the images we use.
+`images_base_url`: The base url for the image files.

-`templates_base_url`: The base url for the templates we use (default: "extensions/iat/jst").
+`templates_base_url`: The base url for the template files (default: "extensions/iat/jst").

 `redirect_url`: Where to redirect when we finish the task.
 Takes a url or a function to run at the end of the task.